PHM 1690 Introduction to Biostatistics in Public Health

 At Rice: UNIV 012 001 (CRN: 24649) 3 credits

-This course surveys theory and practice in the management and policy sciences applied to the field of public health.
-Topics include: public health in the US health system/ legal bases of public health; public policy institutions and decision-making processes; methods of policy analysis, public sector institutions, management and decision-making; and private sector health care institutions, management and decision making.
+This course provides an overview of theory and practice in the management and policy sciences applied to the field of public health.
+Topics include public health in the U.S. health system/legal bases of public health, public policy institutions, planning and management to promote health, emergency preparedness, public sector institutions, management, and decision-making.
+Students will gain skills in oral and written communication with individual and group projects.

 At Rice: UNIV 015 001 (CRN: 24652) 3 credits